What Does a Medical Malpractice Attorney Do?

-Basic knowledge of human anatomy, biology, and standard medical terms is helpful for medical malpractice attorneys, as they will frequently have to collaborate with, and take depositions from, medical professionals and experts.
+Basic knowledge of human anatomy, biology, and standard medical terms is necessary for medical malpractice attorneys, as they will frequently have to collaborate with, and take depositions from, medical professionals and experts.
 They also have to analyze clients’ medical records to help reconstruct what happened.
-A medical malpractice attorney also needs to have expertise common to most legal positions, such as written and verbal communication, research, and negotiation.
+Finally, a medical malpractice attorney needs to have expertise common to other legal positions, such as strong written and verbal communication, research, and negotiation skills.

 ABC Company is looking for a Medical Malpractice Attorney with defense side litigation experience to work at our client’s Philadelphia office 2 days a week and the rest remotely.

 - Drafting legal texts, including reports, pleadings, motions, and appeals

 - Reporting on billable hours spent on each assignment

 - Conducting research using legislation, case law, and other legal texts as sources to decide on a modus operandi

 - Representing clients at meetings, hearings, and trials